PaddlePaddle/Paddle/doc/design/dynamic_rnn_beamsearch.md

     output, state = lstm(step_input, state)
 ```

-the code above will build a RNN with `step_input` and last `state` as inputs, the operators in `BasicLSTMCell` will be copied each step,
+the code above will build an RNN with `step_input` and last `state` as inputs, the operators in `BasicLSTMCell` will be copied each step,
-and finally a very wide and big static graph will be generated.
+and a very wide and big static graph will be generated.

 <p align="center">
 <img src="./images/dynamic_rnn1.png"/>